-You must learn about painting in the correct tones and colors for a landscapes.
+To be a successful landscape artist you must learn about painting in the correct tones and colors.

-Paint with one dark color and white and see how different tones are needed to give depth to a painting.
+Paint with one dark color and white and you will see how different tones are needed to give depth to a painting.

 Paint the background with white, tinted with a little color to give a very pale tone of that color.

 Then, as we come forward, the middle ground will need to be painted in darkening tones.

 The foreground in the full color, vibrant with a few white highlights.